Capacity Planning in Project Management – 4 Important Success Factors (with Checklist)

 The strategic planning of capacities depends on:

-- Team leaders and heads of department who have to provide resource information
+• Team leaders and heads of department who must provide resource information

-- Project managers who have to update ongoing projects by the due date
+• Project managers who must update ongoing projects by the due date

-Make sure all data are complete and up to date by the due date.
-For this, all involved have to pull together in unison.
+Make sure all data is complete and up to date by the due date.
+For this, all involved must pull together in unison.

 To achieve this, you need a PMO that has the relevant competencies.